Family Finances Parenting Pregnancy & Babies

 For children born on or after 14 February 2023, you’ll receive a total of S$11,000 each for the first and second child, and S$13,000 each for the third and subsequent child.

-This will be disbursed in multiple installments over until your child turns six-and-a-half years.
+This will be disbursed in multiple instalments until your child turns six-and-a-half years old.
 Here’s when you can expect the Baby Bonus Cash Gift to be credited:

 When Amount of Cash Gift Per Child